ABRG-Models/Tessellations/README.md

 In this case simply running the script again will produce a different tessellation and the program will run.
 It seems that every so often a tessellation is created by setCentres.cpp that triggers an error message from the morphologica libraries, this is rare and so re-running the script will suffice.
 We are investigating this issue and will update the software when it is solved.

-To produce the correlation histograms run the matlab script correlationMorph.m
+To produce the correlation histograms run the matlab script correlationMorph.m.
+To produce sufficiently representative sample of the full distribution you need to run coldpFieldVis.py at least 10 times.
+Do not clean up the files after each run since each run will add a new set of correlations based on a new random Voronoi tessellation.

 all the output files will be in logsMorph